Pectus Excavatum Symptoms

 It also occurs when the fever season starts.

 Depending on the severity, people with pectus excavatum may experience chest and back pain.

 This type of pain is closely related to sleeplessness, stress, and depression.

 The pain is mostly created by compression of the sternum to the heart and lungs.

 Just thinking about it can cause significant discomfort.

 Physical Activity Limitations

-Also, participating in contact sports like soccer, basketball, and football can be severely restricted.
+Also, competing in contact sports like soccer, basketball and football can be severely limited.

-On top of conditioning problems, you will usually have a weaker frame than competitors, if you aren’t a fan of the weight room.
+Not only will you have stamina problems, but you are also likely to have a weaker physical frame than the competitors, especially if you aren't a fan of the weight room.